Jaspa01/Recipe-app/README.md

 # Recipe-app

-This project was created with React.js and Spoonacular Food API
+This project was created with React.js, Spoonacular Food API and Framer motion.

 It was styled with React Styled Components